-Divers on an Andaman Sea liveaboard can expect a range of topography, from soft corals and sea fans, to hard corals, deep drop offs, massive underwater boulders, swim-throughs, caves and more.
-Dives with manta rays, eagle rays, sea turtles, sharks, pipefish, barracuda, batfish and schools of reef fish are standard practice with the occasional presence of the graceful whale shark in season.
-Water conditions present mild to strong currents, good visibility and warm temperatures.
+Divers on an Andaman Sea liveaboard can expect a range of topography, from soft corals and sea fans to hard corals, deep drop-offs, massive underwater boulders, swim-throughs, caves, and more.
+Dives with manta rays, eagle rays, sea turtles, sharks, pipefish, barracuda, catfish, and schools of reef fish are standard practice with the occasional presence of the graceful whale shark in season.
+Water conditions present mild to strong currents, good visibility, and warm temperatures.

 DIVE SITES / AREAS OF THE ANDAMAN SEA

 Andaman Sea Liveaboard itineraries may vary but most popular dive sites/areas include:

 KOH LANTA is rated as one of the best dive areas in Thailand, hosting two popular dive sites: Hin Daeng & Hin Muang.
 Renowned for their beautiful pink and purple soft corals giving them their name, the topography is simple yet intricate with Thailand's biggest vertical wall, outcrops, ledges, small inlets, canyon-like formations, and rocky bays.
 Adding to the terrain is the incredible marine life of which whale sharks, manta rays, and grey reef sharks are the creme de la creme.
 Visibility is often up to 25m unless the waters are plankton-rich.